tjanczuk/tomasz.janczuk.org/_posts/2016-01-29-accept-stripe-payments-without-backend-using-webtasks.md

 ### Webtasks: backendless microservices

 How does it all hang together, and how is it secure?
-You can read about the details of the [webtask secrity model](https://webtask.io/docs/how), but here is the gist:
+You can read about the details of the [webtask security model](https://webtask.io/docs/how), but here is the gist:

 1. The webtask code does not contain any secrets.
 Secrets are provided to that code at runtime through the *ctx* parameter.
 2. Both secrets and webtask code are specified at webtask creation time through *wt create*, encrypted, signed, and stored for you in an undisclosed location in the Mojave desert.
 (Behind the scenes the secrets and code are bundled together and cryptographically protected from tampering and disclosure in a structure called *webtask token*).